 Though not nicotine, smoking marijuana recreationally may categorize you as a smoker.
-This is more nebulous than the previous items, with a wider range of categories from different companies.
-Smoking once per week may not cause one company to label you a smoker, while another company might raise your rate for 4-6 times per week, though not necessarily to smoker levels, while 3 days a week or less will see no rate hikes.
+This is more nebulous than the previous items, with a wider range of categories from different senior life insurance companies.
+Smoking once per week may not cause one company to label you a smoker, while another company might raise your rate for 4-6 times per week, though not necessarily to smoker levels, while three days a week or less will see no rate hikes.

 However, medical marijuana users are mostly exempt.
 Insurance companies will instead look at the underlying issue to determine your rates.

 Can you trick the test?

-Now that we know how to be labeled a smoker in the eyes of insurance companies, one question often pops up: Can I get around the label?
+Now that we know how to be labeled a smoker in the eyes of senior life insurance companies, one question often pops up: Can I get around the label?
 In other words, is it possible to be a smoker, but say you are not and get non-smoker rates?

 Yes and no. It may be possible to deceive testers during the medical exam, but this is not the only source insurance companies have.
 Social media can give you away, for instance.
 Photos of you smoking when you declared yourself a non-smoker will not be favorable to your insurer.

 What happens if you are found out?
 Insurance companies have a few options.
 The worst, of course, is criminally charging you with insurance fraud.
 Or, they could simply decide to deny you coverage.
 Your coverage may be revoked and your premiums paid back.
 Or, should you die from tobacco-related causes but not be a declared smoker, the company could just not pay out the benefits.

-What options do you have as a smoker, but you don’t want to pay astronomical prices for insurance?
-Your best option in this case is an insurance plan with no medical exam.
+What options do you have as a smoker, but you don’t want to pay astronomical prices for senior life insurance?
+Your best option, in this case, is an insurance plan with no medical exam.
 There are drawbacks, however.
 Plans may not take effect for 24 months, and premiums will be higher than a plan that requires an exam.
 However, as a middle ground, it could be lower than what you would be paying as a smoker.